bixb922/crank-organ/doc-software/README.md

 If present, it's best to have microphone on pin 4, either touchpad or crank sensor on pin 5.
 Only certain pins of the ESP32-S3 support touchpad and analog-digital conversion.

-Most ESP32-S3 boards have a "neopixel" RGB WS2812 led either on pin 38 or 48.
+Most ESP32-S3 boards have a "neopixel" RGB LED, also known as WS2812 LED either on pin 38 or 48.
 See the vendor's description or schematic, or try with both values.
 You can use the Pin and MIDI Configuration page to redefine the pin number.
 The default pin number is 48.

-If you don't have, say, a microphone, leave the pin definition blank to tell the software to ignore the microphone.
+If you don't have a microphone, leave the pin definition blank to tell the software to ignore the microphone.
+The same applies to all sensors.

 It's best if you have at least the touchpad button, which essentially is a single wire from the microcontroller to a metallic knob or disc.
 This knob is used to signal the start of tune, when released.